Rocker Lockers offers new centrifugal oil seal to stop the transfer

 The centrifugal seal works exactly as it sounds, the insert is tapered so that as the main shaft turns centrifugal force acts as a dam, the oil can not climb the ramp and pushes the oil back into the transmission

 The insert also is a snug fit on the clutch push rod and wipes oil off the shaft as it tries to pass.
 The insert is a medium hard brass so it will not wear the steel push rod shaft.
+The seal is not airtight against the push rod shaft so it will still let the primary breath.

 The holes in the main shaft run from .376 to .382 so the inserts are designed as a press fit but the brass will press in fairly easy no matter what size the tunnel.